 The full-back plays the ball down the line but Schmitz stays tight to the winger to stop him turning, Keita prevents the pass inside and the furthermost midfielders have shifted across to plug gaps.

 There are a few weaknesses to this approach though.
 Firstly the narrowness of the players means there’s a lot of space on the opposite flank if the players have the passing range to find it.
 Secondly this narrowness also means that the wide players have a lot of ground to cover to press and can be late in reaching their men.
 When the Leipzig wingers are having to run at full pelt to press the full-back it can be difficult to change direction and the defender can evade the press with a quick give-and-go.
 Likewise, if an opposition winger moves deep, the full-back has to confront him very high up the pitch, often getting nowhere near him.
 This wouldn’t be such an issue were it not for the way the midfielders push up high to block passes inside, rather than covering the defence.
-Instead the cover is provided by the centre-backs, both Willi Orban and Marvin Compper fortunately capable defenders in wide areas, who often have their own men to worry about.
+Instead the cover is provided by the centre-backs – both Willi Orban and Marvin Compper are fortunately capable defenders in wide areas, although they often have their own men to worry about.

-The high aggressiveness in the defending, tied to the heavy man orietations of the pressing, makes it very difficult for the opposition to play the ball out, having no time to think or control before being harried by a Leipzig player.
-The system has a tendency to break down if a player does have the technical ability to avoid the press though, especially as the aggressiveness doesn’t settle down while they recover.
+The high aggressiveness in the defending, tied to the heavy man orientations of the pressing, makes it very difficult for the opposition to play the ball out, having no time to think or control before being harried by a Leipzig player.
+The system has a tendency to break down if a player does have the technical ability to avoid the press though, especially as the aggressiveness doesn’t settle down while Leipzig recover.
 It’s not too uncommon to see a Leipzig player miss their challenge, the opposition player then having time to collect themselves as whoever would be covering in a fully zonal system has stepped away to mark someone elsewhere, another Leipzig player come storming in only to also miss their challenge, leaving them with only two defenders against three attackers at the back.
 The wide midfielders often pushing up so high, coupled with having just two centre-midfielders, means that the wide areas are frequently inadequately covered and the easiest way to expose Leipzig.
 Also the high line that the pressing requires makes pacier forwards a real threat to the backline.

 Nevertheless, the intense pressing is tough to evade and, when it does work, Leipzig can recoup the ball and attack immediately.
 The nature of the pressing means that there are usually plenty of players either ahead of or around the ball and it can be easy to overload a recovering backline.
 The attackers are all quick and mobile and allowing the opposition defence to move up the pitch in the early stages of the build-up gives them space to attack.
 Werner, Poulsen and Sabitzer use their pace to get themselves behind the defence and go one-on-one with the keeper, while Emil Forsberg and Keita supply them with through balls to run onto, although they are each capable of performing the other’s job.

 They don’t solely rely on counter-pressing for their attacks, even taking advantage of many Bundesliga teams’ propensity to press high up the pitch.
-Rather than try to play out through defence, Leipzig are happy to draw teams up the pitch to create space either in midfield or for their forwards to attack behind then send the ball back to goalkeeper Peter Gulacsi to thump long.
+Rather than try to play out through defence, Leipzig are happy to draw teams up the pitch with passes amongst their defenders to create space either in midfield or for their forwards to attack behind, then send the ball back to goalkeeper Peter Gulacsi to thump long.
 The Hungarian’s kicking is good and nearly always finds 6ft 4 Poulsen, who will often move towards the flank to win headers against full-backs rather than face usually aerially stronger centre-backs.
-The wider midfielders tuck in ahead of the centre-midfielders when attacking making a 4-2-2-2 shape, ensuring that Poulsen has someone to chest the ball down to or that someone is on hand to retreive the loose ball if he doesn’t win the challenge.
+The wider midfielders tuck in ahead of the centre-midfielders when attacking making a 4-2-2-2 shape, ensuring that Poulsen has someone to chest the ball down to or that someone is on hand to retrieve the loose ball if he doesn’t win the challenge.
 Alternatively, he can flick the ball on for Werner running behind, putting defenders in two minds whether to retreat to stop Werner from being clear through or stepping up to stop the attacking midfielders from having space on the ball between the lines.

 To advance from here, Leipzig have a tendency to lay off the ball to a player deeper or to the side then dashing forward into space to receive it back again, repeating this process as they move forward.
 This means that players rarely have to turn on the ball and can avoid one-one-one challenges, instead laying it off with their back to goal, turning and running beyond before getting it back again facing the goal.
 Their narrow positioning means they rarely have to pass it far and that they don’t have to travel far to win it back if a pass is misplaced.
 This narrowness also means there’s little positional difference between attacking and defending – a blurring of the lines between phases of play which is a key idea of counter-pressing.